You may want to read:

 Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear. – Ephesians 4:29

 I waited until my “cursing daughter” was 11-years old before we begin our “theology of curse words conversations.”
 (My son was 12-years old when I started introducing him to swear words.
 These private conversations were between the child and their parents, while the younger siblings were not part of those discussions.)

 My daughter and son had proven themselves trustworthy in stewarding larger truths about less weighty matters, so to introduce them to weightier things like our culture’s language was not a concern for us.

 We were confident they would be able to steward our conversations with discretion and humility.
 (This is a wisdom issue that each parent will have to determine according to the season of life and maturity of the child.)
 Both our kids were advancing to a higher level in school (and church), which motivated us to be proactive in cultural language indoctrination lessons, knowing they would be encountering new words with more culturally indoctrinated children.

 I introduced five words to my daughter and defined them.
 They were curse, cuss, hell, damn, and ass.
 (Typically when we have conversations like this I use my Penultimate app on my iPad.
 You can see the actual sketches at the bottom of this article.)

 I wrote the words “cuss words” on our iPad and asked her if she knew what they meant.
 She did not.
 I then wrote the words curse words, and she did not know what they meant either.

 From there I introduced her to the words hell, damn, and ass.
-She asked, “Why does dam have an “n” on the end of it?”
+She asked, “Why does dam have an “n” at the end of it?”
 A part of me was sad because I knew I was moving her from childhood innocence to being an adult in our culture.